BE A HERO

 One person’s decision to share the gift of life has the power to bring something positive to a tragic situation.
 It allows someone else to experience the triumph that comes from receiving a second chance at life.

-- In special circumstances, organ donation may be possible following cardiac death.
-Eye and tissue donation, on the other hand, take place after either brain death or cardiac death, and ventilator maintenance is not necessary.
+In special circumstances, organ donation may be possible following cardiac death.
+Cornea and tissue donation, on the other hand, take place after either brain death or cardiac death, and ventilator maintenance is not necessary.

-- The recovery of organs is conducted in an operating room under the direction of qualified surgeons, and tissue recoveries are performed in qualified rooms using aseptic technique.
-Neither disfigures the body nor changes the way it looks in a casket.
+The recovery of organs is conducted in an operating room under the direction of qualified surgeons, and tissue recoveries are performed in qualified rooms using the strictest rules to minimize infection.
+An open-casket funeral is possible.

-- Following organ, eye and/or tissue recovery, depending on the circumstances of the death, the body is released to the coroner/medical examiner or to the funeral home of the family's choice.
+Following organ, cornea and/or tissue recovery, depending on the circumstances of the death, the body is released to the coroner/medical examiner or to the funeral home of the families choice.

-- Names and locations of the organ and/or tissue recipients are kept confidential, and the identity of the donor is not revealed to the recipients.
+Names and location of the organ and/or tissue recipients are kept confidential, and the identity of the donor is not revealed to the recipients.